 - Virtual customer premise equipment (vCPE) services: Connecting branches has always been expensive — requiring fixed-function boxes and manual configuration.
 Virtualizing and selectively moving these functions into the CO improves agility and slashes operator costs.

-The Modern Telco is Open Series:
+Catch up on latest resources from The Modern Telco is Open series on SDxCentral

 - Ian Hood, Chief Technologist, Global Telco, Red Hat